Here's my Phil Mickelson story, and it has nothing to do with golf

 The only time I did break the autograph rule was because of my father-in-law.

-He died in October 2013 after a battle with leukemia and congestive heart failure, but it was in May 2012 that I broke the no-autograph policy.
+He died in October 2013 after a battle with leukemia and congestive heart failure, but it was in May 2012 that I broke my no-autograph policy.

 In that Wells Fargo Championship at Quail Hollow Club in Charlotte, Mickelson finished in a tie for 26th, so he finished early that Sunday.
 I decided to wait near the valet parking lot near the front of the clubhouse.
 I had a notebook ready, and he happened to walk by alone.